-Rather than have separate provisions for calling capital for the repayment of liabilities relating to an SCF both prior to and after events that give rise to a termination of the Commitment Period (such as a Key Person Event), many LPAs include both principal and interest under an SCF as "Fund Expenses" which are subject to an obligation to fund Capital Contributions following termination of the Commitment Period.
-The MLPA, however, only includes interest expense and fees for an SCF in the concept of Fund Expenses (see Section 2.5.1.6; Section 2.5.1.9).
-As a result, both GPs and Lenders must take care that such items are separately addressed where necessary in the LPA to allow for the ability to call capital to satisfy liabilities incurred prior to the end of the Commitment Period at a minimum, and if needed for the Fund to incur indebtedness post-Commitment Period (for follow-on or follow-up investments, for example), to permit the repayment of such liabilities incurred at such time with Capital Contributions.
+Rather than have separate provisions for calling capital for the repayment of liabilities relating to an SCF both prior to and after events that give rise to a termination of the commitment period, such as a key person event, many LPAs include both principal and interest under an SCF as fund expenses that are subject to an obligation to fund capital contributions following termination of the commitment period.

+The MLPA, however, only includes interest expense and fees for an SCF in the concept of fund expenses, according to Section 2.5.1.6 and Section 2.5.1.9.
+As a result, both GPs and lenders must take care that such items are separately addressed where necessary in the LPA to allow for the ability to call capital to satisfy liabilities incurred prior to the end of the commitment period at a minimum, and if needed for the fund to incur indebtedness post-commitment period - for follow-on or follow-up investments, for example - to permit the repayment of such liabilities incurred at such time with capital contributions.

-According to Section 7.4 of the MLPA, all Drawdowns post termination of the Commitment Period (not just those that relate to new "Investments" as the lead-in suggests) are restricted, and as drafted such provision would prohibit capital calls for liabilities incurred under an SCF except for "Fund Expenses."
-As noted above, Fund Expenses would not include the repayment of outstanding principal amounts under an SCF.
-This also appears to be inconsistent with the Key Person Event provisions (see Section 11.5), which specify that after a suspension or termination of the Commitment Period, Drawdown Notices may be issued to "repay indebtedness and satisfy liabilities of the Fund, incurred prior to such suspension."
+According to Section 7.4 of the MLPA, all drawdowns post termination of the commitment period - not just those that relate to new Investments as the lead-in suggests - are restricted, and as drafted such provision would prohibit capital calls for liabilities incurred under an SCF except for fund expenses.

+As noted above, fund expenses would not include the repayment of outstanding principal amounts under an SCF.
+This also appears to be inconsistent with the key person event provisions in Section 11.5, which specifies that after a suspension or termination of the commitment period, drawdown notices may be issued to "repay indebtedness and satisfy liabilities of the Fund, incurred prior to such suspension."